 As you know, desktop virtualization software is used as a sandbox for running Windows, Linux, and other operating systems on your Mac at the same time as macOS, without rebooting.

-This is good, because you don’t need extra hardware to run your developement and test systems on.
+This is good because you don’t need extra hardware to run your development and test systems on.

 But what is the best desktop virtualization software for Mac?

 Or is Oracle VM VirtualBox better?

 First up, let’s take a look at the VMware Fusion* UI.

 As you can see from the image above, VMware Fusion* uses the macOS look and feel and has been built using the native Apple Cocoa Framework.

 You’ll notice the VirtualBox UI is not as good as Fusion.
 That’s because it has been created with Qt, not the Apple Cocoa Framework.Advertisements